-So far, this procedure is analogous to other hybrid approaches (Shipley et al. 2019; Vidotto et al. 2019).
-The main difference to our methodology lies in the coupling between the larger vessels $\Lambda{\rm L}$ and the homogenized vasculature $\Omega_v$ .
-In the aforementioned publications, this was realized at the free ends of the larger vessels, i.e., as an outflow at the tips of the 1D discretization into the homogenized 3D vasculature domain.
+So far, this procedure is analogous to other hybrid approaches.
+The main difference to our methodology lies in the coupling between the larger vessels $\Lambda_L$ and the homogenized vasculature $\Omega{\nu}$ .
+In the aforementioned publications, this was realized at the free ends of the larger vessels, that is, as an outflow at the tips of the 1D discretization into the homogenized 3D vasculature domain.
 This was possible since the employed data sets had a clear vascular hierarchy with larger arterioles and venules connected to smaller capillaries.
-Our vascular networks, which we will describe in detail in Section 3.1, have been segmented from solid tumors and, therefore, have a much more complex, disorganized structure including variable vessel lengths and diameters as well as dead ends.
-All this is typical for tumor-specific vasculature (Carmeliet and Jain 2000; Baluk et al. 2005).
-As shown in detail in Section 3.3 for our data and the employed methodology to distinguish between large, flowcarrying vessels and smaller ones, another approach is more sensible: We enforce the coupling between larger vessels and the homogenized vasculature along the entire 1D representation of larger vessels $\Lambda{\rm L}$ with a linebased coupling instead of a point-based coupling at the tips of the larger vessels flowing into the capillary bed as described before.
-Compared to these hybrid approaches, our proposed method has the advantage that no additional parameter - apart from the penalty parameter - is involved for the coupling of the two representations.
+Our vascular networks, which we will describe in detail in section 3.1, have been segmented from solid tumors and, therefore, have a much more complex, disorganized structure including variable vessel lengths and diameters as well as dead ends.
+All this is typical for tumor-specific vasculature.
+As shown in detail in section 3.3 for our data and the employed methodology to distinguish between large, flow-carrying vessels and smaller ones, another approach is more sensible: We enforce the coupling between larger vessels and the homogenized vasculature along the entire 1D representation of larger vessels $\Lambda_L$ with a line-based coupling instead of a point-based coupling at the tips of the larger vessels flowing into the capillary bed as described before.
+Compared to these hybrid approaches, our proposed method has the advantage that no additional parameter-apart from the penalty parameter-is involved for the coupling of the two representations.

-For that, we formulate a constraint of equal pressures in $\Lambda{\rm L}$ and $\Omega_v$ as which enforces a coupling between pressures $p^{\hat{v}}$ in the one-dimensional, large vessel domain $\Lambda{\rm L}$ and homogenized pressures $p^v$ in the 3D domain $\Omega_v$ .
+For that, we formulate a constraint of equal pressures in $\Lambda_L$ and $\Omega{\nu}$ as which enforces a coupling between pressures $p^{\hat{\nu}}$ in the one-dimensional, large vessel domain $\Lambda_L$ and homogenized pressures $p^{\nu}$ in the 3D domain $\Omega{\nu}$ .
 We aim to reproduce the fact that the pressure in a smaller vessel branching from a larger vessel at a specific node is equal to the pressure at the same node.
-If this smaller vessel is homogenized and, thus, removed from the 1D representation, we want to enforce these equal pressures between the resolved part and the homogenized part of the vasculature along the 1D vessel domain $\Lambda{\rm L}$ .
-In Section 3.3, we justify formulating this constraint along the entire 1D domain $\Lambda{\rm L}$ considering the connectivity between larger and smaller vessels in our cases.
-We have previously employed a similar strategy in our hybrid treatment of the vasculature in a multiphase tumor growth model (Kremheller et al. 2019) and the related solid mechanics problem of beam-to-solid mesh tying (Steinbrecher et al. 2020).
+If this smaller vessel is homogenized and, thus, removed from the 1D representation, we want to enforce these equal pressures between the resolved part and the homogenized part of the vasculature along the 1D vessel domain $\Lambda_L$ .
+In section 3.3, we justify formulating this constraint along the entire 1D domain $\Lambda_L$ considering the connectivity between larger and smaller vessels in our cases.
+We have previously employed a similar strategy in our hybrid treatment of the vasculature in a multiphase tumor growth model and the related solid mechanics problem of beam-to-solid mesh tying.
 We follow the same approach as in the two aforementioned publications and incorporate the constraint with an additional Lagrange multiplier (LM) field into the weak form of our hybrid model, which reads as

-$$g = p^{\hat{v}} - p^v = 0 \qquad \text{on } \Lambda{\rm L},\tag{12}$$
+$$g = p^{\hat{\nu}} - p^{\nu} = 0 \quad \text{on } \Lambda{\rm L}, \tag{12}$$